Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Experiments and Results

-While our method assumes an identity covariance in the data, it can be applied to other distributions, which we evaluate on the widely used IRIS dataset.
-Clustering metrics for experiments using 3 clusters with 5 points each are provided in Table~\ref{table:comparison_clustering_metrics_iris} and show that our formulation using QA and SIM is competitive with k-means.
+\paragraph{Real-World Datasets} While our method assumes an identity covariance in the data, it can be applied to other distributions, which we evaluate on the widely used IRIS dataset as well as a set of self-collected images.
+Clustering metrics for experiments on IRIS using 3 clusters with 5 points each are provided in Table~\ref{table:comparison_clustering_metrics_iris} and show that our formulation using QA and SIM is competitive with k-means.
 Figures~\ref{fig:qual_iris_qa} and~\ref{fig:qual_iris_sim} show differently sized qualitative examples from the dataset solved using our formulation with QA and SIM respectively.
+On the full IRIS dataset, SIM and k-means achieve identical results with a Completeness of 77.7\%, Adjusted Rand index of 78.6\% and further results provided in the supplementary.
+The results from Algorithm~\ref{alg:maxset_search} using results from SIM are provided in Figures~\ref{fig:max_pointset_iris} and \ref{fig:max_pointset_carboat} for IRIS and our dataset respectively.
+They show that even for a distribution mismatch the coresets can provide meaningful results for removing ambiguous samples.

-Though the value of the predicted probability cannot be interpreted easily with the mismatch between the assumed and the actual data-generating process, it can be used to find maximum pointsets.
-The results from Algorithm~\ref{alg:maxset_search} using results from SIM are provided in Figure~\ref{fig:max_pointset_iris} and show that even for a distribution mismatch the maximum pointsets can provide meaningful results for removing ambiguous samples.
+To demonstrate that meaningful ambiguous samples can be identified in a high-dimensional space present in image data, we collected publicly available images of cars, boats and cars towing boats.
+Image features were extracted using VGG~\cite{simonyanVeryDeepConvolutional2014} and subsequently clustered using our approach.
+Similar to IRIS, the distribution does not match our assumptions, however, we are still able to identify ambiguous images that contain cars towing a boat by using Algorithm~\ref{alg:maxset_search}.
+The first coreset is depicted in Figure~\ref{fig:max_pointset_carboat} where differently colored frames indicate the cluster assignment and Grey frames mark ambiguous samples.
+Clustering is performed on the 1000-dimensional feature and images are plotted at their 2D projection generated using UMAP~\cite{mcinnes_umap_2018}.
+Our approach correctly identifies the images that contain a car towing a boat and thus, cannot be uniquely assigned to either cluster.